mohamedsaadmoustafa/Arabic_Dialect_Classification/README.md

-## Arabic Dialect Classification
+## Classification of Arabic Dialects

 ### Introduction

-Arabic has several diverse dialects from across different regions of the Arab World.
-Although primarily spoken, written dialectal Arabic has been increasingly used on social media.
-Here we use collected tweets with 18 different Arabic dialects to train machine learning and deep learning models to classify these dialects.
+There are various different dialects of Arabic spoken in various Arab countries.
+Despite being mainly spoken, written dialectal Arabic is becoming more common on social media.
+Here, we train machine learning and deep learning models to identify 18 different Arabic dialects from collected tweets.

-### Data fetching

-To get the dataset, we’re using the “id” column in dialect_dataset.csv to retrieve the texts by calling [this API](https://recruitment.aimtechnologies.co/ai-tasks) by a POST request.
-By creating a JSON file as a request body containing a list of strings, the list’s size must not exceed 1000.
-So the solution used to break the large into several requests (number of IDs // 1000 = 458 requests) plus one more request for the remainder (197 IDs).
+We are requesting the dataset via a POST request to [this API](https://recruitment.aimtechnologies.co/ai-tasks), using the "id" column in the dialect dataset.csv to extract the texts.
+The list of strings in the request body created as a JSON file cannot be greater than 1000.
+As a result, the solution divided the large request into numerous requests (number of IDs / 1000 = 458 requests), plus additional request for the leftover requests (197 IDs).

 ### Data exploration & preprocessing